JasperFx/alba/docs/guide/gettingstarted.md

 <sup><a href='https://github.com/JasperFx/alba/blob/master/src/Alba.Testing/Samples/Quickstart.cs#L103-L127' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_configuration_overrides' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-A couple notes:

-* Alba does not do anything to set the hosting environment, but you can do that yourself against `IWebHostBuilder`
+Alba does not do anything to set the hosting environment, but you can do that yourself via the `IWebHostBuilder`
-* If you build a `AlbaHost` with `AlbaHost.ForStartup<T>()`, it will try to guess at the content root path by the name of assembly that holds the `Startup` class, but you may need to override that yourself.